disorderedmaterials/dissolve/docs/examples/water/step3.md

 > Set the **QBroadening** to `OmegaDependentGaussian` with a FWHM of 0.02 {: .step}

+> For generality, some of Dissolve's broadening functions refer to 'omega', which should be taken to mean the reciprocal space axis (in this case, 'Q').
+{: .tip}

 ### D<sub>2</sub>O
 > Change the name of the first [`NeutronSQ`](/modules/neutronsq) module to "D2O" {: .action .action_edit}